lrnbuen/Disconnect/README.md

 ### Step 2: Place the project files

-Clone or download this repository and place the `Disconnect` folder inside the XAMPP `htdocs` directory:
+Clone or download this repository and place the `Disconnect` folder inside the XAMPP `htdocs` directory (If downloading as a zip, rename the extracted folder from `Disconnect-main` to `Disconnect` before placing it in `htdocs`."

 - **Mac:** `/Applications/XAMPP/htdocs/Disconnect`
 - **Windows:** `C:/xampp/htdocs/Disconnect`